crypto-org-chain/cronos-docs/docs/chain-details/introduction.md

 **Interoperable** - IBC is a protocol that allows blockchains to talk to each other; interoperate and transfer value, interchange assets and services, and connect without running into the scaling issues inherent in some of the largest blockchains today.

-**Easy deployment** - Users can follow the deployment instruction to quickly and easily deploy Cronos testnet for their own using purposes.
+**Easy deployment** - Users can follow the deployment instruction to quickly and easily deploy Cronos network for their own using purposes.

 **Crypto.com ecosystem** - 10 million users + ecosystem